Shreyescodes/Quiz_Dashboard_2.0/README.md

 # Quiz Dashboard

 A dynamic quiz dashboard application built using Python and Django.
-This application allows users to upload quiz questions via a CSV file, attempt the quiz, and view their score along with incorrectly answered questions.
+This application allows administrators to manage quizzes and users to request access, attempt quizzes, and view their scores.

 ## Features

+- **User Authentication**: Login and signup functionality for users.
+- **Quiz Access Management**: Users can request access to quizzes, and admins can approve or deny these requests.
-- **CSV Upload**: Upload quiz questions from a CSV file.
+- **CSV Upload**: Admins can upload quiz questions via CSV files.
-- **Quiz Navigation**: Navigate between questions, highlighting the current question.
+- **Quiz Navigation**: Users can navigate between questions with a highlighted current question.
-- **Score Calculation**: Calculate scores based on the correct answers.
+- **Score Calculation**: Automatic calculation of scores based on correct answers.
-- **Incorrect Questions**: Display the incorrectly answered questions and the correct answers.
+- **Incorrect Questions Review**: Display of incorrectly answered questions with correct answers.
-- **Responsive UI**: User-friendly and responsive interface with a scrollable question navigation bar.
+- **Responsive UI**: User-friendly interface with a scrollable question navigation bar.
-- **Dynamic Quiz Types**: Supports quiz categories such as Python, Java, and JavaScript.
+- **Dynamic Quiz Types**: Support for various quiz categories (e.g., Python, Java, JavaScript).

 ## Tech Stack

 - **Backend**: Django
 - **Frontend**: HTML, CSS
 - **Data Handling**: CSV Parsing
+- **Database**: SQLite (default Django database)

 ## Installation